Utka-Nosik/design_analysis_alghorithm_4_Bako/README.md

 1.  **Methodology:** The implemented pipeline (SCC -> Condensation -> TopoSort -> DAG Path) is a robust and efficient method for analyzing task dependency graphs, even those with complex cyclic dependencies.
 It successfully transforms an intractable cyclic problem into a solvable acyclic one.
 2.  **Practical Recommendations:** For real-world project scheduling, the results highlight the importance of minimizing cyclic dependencies.
 Each SCC represents a tightly coupled block of tasks that cannot be linearized easily and increases the overall project duration.
 Breaking these cycles by re-evaluating task dependencies is the most effective strategy for simplifying the project plan and shortening the critical path.

-## 4. How to Run

-1. Clone the repository.
-2. Open the project in a Java IDE like IntelliJ IDEA.
-3. Ensure Maven dependencies (`gson`, `junit-jupiter`) are installed.
-4. Run the `main` method in `src/main/java/design/analysis/alghorithm4/Bako/Main.java`.
-5. The analysis results for all JSON files in the `/data` directory will be printed to the console.